Makeup Breakdown: 5 Techniques to Know Now

 What is "Stippling" Your Makeup?

 In makeup, “stippling” is a technique that covers imperfections in skin texture or skin tone.
-It works by applying liquid foundation on your face in tiny dots, then blending them together for a super-smooth, almost-Photoshop effect.
+It works by applying liquid foundation on your face in tiny dots, then blending them together for a super-smooth, almost-filtered effect.

 You can use any liquid or cream foundation to stipple—just not powder.
 And all finishes work with this technique, whether they’re modern matte, silky and natural, or creamy and highly pigmented.